Monster Energy: Auto racing

-Monster is endorsed by driver Kurt Busch and sponsors his No. 45 23XI Racing car.
-They also sponsor NASCAR Truck Series driver Hailie Deegan and the No. 1 David Gilliland Racing Team, as well as NASCAR Xfinity Series drivers Ty Gibbs and Riley Herbst.
+Monster is endorsed by NASCAR driver Tyler Reddick and sponsors his No. 45 23XI Racing car, as well as his 23XI racing Riley Herbst as well as their Toyota Racing teammate Ty Gibbs and his No. 54 Joe Gibbs Racing car.
+They are also endorsed by Reddick's predecessor, Kurt Busch, who was forced into retirement due to injuries after the 2022 season.
 They have also had sponsored Robby Gordon, Ricky Carmichael, and the No. 54 Xfinity Series car of Joe Gibbs Racing/Kyle Busch Motorsports.

-They have sponsored Formula 1 team Mercedes-AMG Petronas Motorsport since 2010 and are currently endorsed by the teams drivers, George Russell and seven-time world champion Lewis Hamilton.
+Monster sponsored Formula 1 team Mercedes-AMG Petronas Motorsport between 2010 and 2023 and was endorsed by the team's drivers, George Russell and seven-time world champion Lewis Hamilton.
 Hamilton also has a signature drink with the brand, "LH44".
-Monster Energy is also the primary sponsor for Yamaha Motor Racing in MotoGP since 2019 and also sponsors riders such as Valentino Rossi, Franco Morbidelli, and Francesco Bagnaia.
+Monster Energy will partner with McLaren from the 2024 season onwards.
+The company will continue to sponsor Hamilton on a personal level.

 The company was endorsed by Australian touring car driver Jamie Whincup from late 2009 to 2012.
 The deal was canceled abruptly for the 2013 season, when his team Triple Eight signed rival Red Bull as sponsor.
 Monster partnered with James Courtney and Holden Racing Team for the 2016 International V8 Supercars Championship, and is now associated with Tickford Racing as primary sponsor of Cameron Waters Ford Mustang Supercar.

+Monster Energy has been the main sponsor of Formula Drift champion Vaughn Gittin Jr. since 2010, and NHRA racer Brittany Force since 2015.

-Monster has also sponsored other rally drivers and motocross riders: Ken Block, Liam Doran, Nani Roma, Jeremy McGrath, Chad Reed, Ryan Villopoto, Nate Adams, Taka Higashino, and Carmichael.
+The brand has sponsored rally drivers such as Ken Block, Liam Doran and Nani Roma.
 On May 18, 2022, it was announced that Monster Energy would sponsor Andreas Bakkerud and Robin Larsson of Dreyer & Reinbold Racing in Nitro Rallycross.
-It also sponsors multiple motocross race teams named "Monster Energy/Pro Circuit/Kawasaki", and the Monster Energy Factory Yamaha motocross team, based in Hampshire, England.
-As of 2016, the firm has aided the return of factory Yamaha to United States as the title sponsor of the team, officially named Monster Energy/360fly/Chaparral/Yamaha Factory Racing.

-Since 2010, Monster Energy has been the main sponsor of Formula Drift champion Vaughn Gittin Jr..
-Monster Energy has also sponsored Brittany Force of the NHRA.
-The firm has also been the title sponsor of the Catalan Motorcycle Grand Prix since 2014.
-Since 2012, it has been the main sponsor of the Speedway Grand Prix and Speedway World Cup.
+Monster Energy also has a big presence in the desert racing scene.
+It is the main sponsor for the Baja 1000 and Baja 500, and a variety of teams in different classes, including Trophy Truck drivers Cameron Steele, Alan Ampudia and Kyle LeDuc.